First posted 1995

 Myanmar

 The standard Japanese version of Firefox which I use includes fonts for all of the above East and Southeast Asian languages except Myanmar.
-For Myanmar I installed the Myanmar TrueType font set provided by Myanmar Unicode & NLP Research Center.
+For Myanmar I installed the Myanmar TrueType font set provided by Myanmar Unicode & NLP Research Center [dead link].
 Whereas strings of complex Thai script properly render on my browser, for some reason Myanmar graphs -- such as ေ (-e) သ (th-) ွ (-w-) း (first tone), representing "thwe" (thway) and meaning "blood" -- remain discrete.

 Browsers and monitors